Rimoi National Reserve

 For those traveling by air, the nearest airport is Eldoret International Airport, located about 1.5 hours’ drive from the reserve.
 From the airport, visitors can hire a taxi or use private transport to reach Rimoi.
 The reserve’s remoteness ensures a peaceful and uncrowded wildlife experience, making it an ideal destination for adventure seekers and nature lovers.

-Best Places to Stay in Rimoi National Reserve
+Best Places to Stay at Rimoi National Reserve

 No results found.